 Journey novel study

 If you’ve read Sarah Plain and Tall, the Newbery winning short novel by Patricia MacLachlan, you already know that you and your students are in for a wonderful read with Journey.
 Not only is Journey himself an engaging character, but the whole cast of characters – Grandpa, Grandma, Cat, and Journey – are like real people you would be glad for your students to meet and get to know.
 Journey is a positive and hopeful story in the best sense of the word.

-I’ve just completed my novel study for Journey!
-Like my other novel studies, this one has chapter questions, before and after reading activities, and a review game.
+If you would like to look at a novel study for Journey you can check mine out here!
+Like my other novel studies, this one has chapter questions and lots of other resources including before and after reading activities and a review game.
 Below you can see two of the pages.

+Journey novel study